xcelder/DynamicContainerLayout/README.md

 # DynamicContainerLayout
-Android Layout that can contains as much view as you want and switch bewteen them
+Android Layout that can contain as many view as you want and switch bewteen them

 ## Demo